 Year of call: 2003Book BarristerDownload Details

-Kashif is an experienced Employment Law and Personal Injury Barrister and has been at St John’s Buildings since January 2005, before which he worked briefly as a Law Clerk at the Office of the Prosecutor of the International Criminal Court in The Hague and completed pupillage at 2 Harcourt Buildings in London.
+Kashif is an Employment Law specialist with over 15 years of experience.
 He studied Law at the University of Oxford before undertaking a Masters in Law at the University of Cambridge.
+He has practised at St John’s Buildings since January 2005, before which he worked briefly as a Law Clerk at the Office of the Prosecutor of the International Criminal Court in The Hague and completed pupillage at 2 Harcourt Buildings in London.
+Between 2005-2006 Kashif was a part-time Law Tutor at the University of Manchester.

-Additionally he has been instructed in many hearings involving preliminary issues such as time limits, employment status, strike-out and deposit applications, and review hearings.
+Additionally he has been instructed in many hearings involving difficult preliminary issues concerning time limits, employment status, strike-out and deposit applications, and review hearings.

 Kashif accepts public access instructions in employment law matters for the purposes of advising and representing clients at trials and hearings.

-- Tunstall Group Holdings Limited v (1) Trela (2) Javaid [UKEAT/0171/17/DA, HHJ Eady QC].
-Representing the Claimant in a case concerning the correct interpretation of a contractual bonus scheme.
+Tunstall Group Holdings Limited v (1) Trela (2) Javaid [UKEAT/0171/17/DA]: Representing the Claimant in a case concerning the correct interpretation of a contractual bonus scheme.

-Kashif has represented respondent schools and local authorities in a number of unfair dismissal claims where a teacher was dismissed for using physical force to manage a school pupil.
+More particularly Kashif has represented respondent schools and local authorities in a number of unfair dismissal claims where a teacher or staff member was dismissed for using physical force to manage a school pupil.